caltechlibrary/cold/deployment.md

 1. Setup the directory to hold he web application if it doesn't exist.
 2. Clone the repository, e.g. clone to `/Sites/cold` and change into the repository directory
-3. Run `make` to build the binary for the cold service
+3. Run Deno tasks `setup` (if the collections don't exist) and `build` to build the binary for the cold service
-5. Copy `cold.service-example` to `cold.service`, edit it and move it appropirate place in your Systemd service directory
+5. Copy `cold.service-example` to `cold.service`, edit it and move to `/etc/systemd/system/`
-6. Symbolicly link `cold.service` to `/etc/systemd/system/`
+6. Copy `cold_api.service-example` to `cold_api.service`, edit it and and move to `/etc/systemd/system/`
-7. Edit the service file and make the paths are correct.
-8. Reload the systemd daemon, `sudo systemctl daemon-reload`
+7. Reload the systemd daemon, `sudo systemctl daemon-reload`
-9. Enable the services (only needed the first time, may return a warning about symbolic link)
+8. Enable the services (only needed the first time, may return a warning about symbolic link)
     a. `sudo systemctl enable cold.service`
     b. `sudo systemctl enable cold_api.service`
-10. Start the services using `systemctl` in the usual way
+9. Start the services using `systemctl` in the usual way
     a. `sudo systemctl start cold.service`
     b. `sudo systemctl start cold_api.service`
-11. Test web services using elinks.
+10. Test web services using elinks.
 If you get a gateway error it means datasetd isn't runining correctly in port 8111.
 Debug with curl, systemctl status, journalctl.

 You can configure Apache to reverse proxy to the cold service running on port 8111 where it should enforce access control.